Welcome Laurier members!

 Laurier Plan benefits

 Benefits earned under the Laurier pension plan continue to follow Laurier’s indexation rules.
-Please contact Laurier Human Resources for details.
+Please contact UPP Member Services for details.

 UPP benefits